Update 4/24/2020 – A virtual reading of the winning plays will take place on Monday May 11 at 7:00pm via createtheater.com

 The Simons Center for Geometry and Physics and the C.N.
 Yang Institute for Theoretical Physics are pleased to announce the winners of the 2019 Science Playwriting Competition.
 Stony Brook University is at the forefront in finding new and interesting channels for the dissemination of scientific knowledge.
 By bringing science and theatre together, this competition has aimed to find new ways of teaching, learning, and thinking.
 Science plays are an excellent tool for explaining difficult concepts to the general public, and these same concepts may provide out-of-the-box inspiration to writers.
 This competition provides an outlet for scientists and playwrights to go beyond the bounds of their normal ways of thinking, spark their imagination, and synthesize a new experience for all.
 Playwrights from all over the world have submitted 10-minute plays with strong components of science and theatricality.
 Selecting winners in this year’s competition was especially difficult due both to the large number of submissions and to the high quality of most of the entries.

-The First Prize of $500 goes to Amanda Keating for her play ‘With Fellowship’
+The First Prize of $500 goes to Amanda Keating for her play ‘With Fellowship’ *Play contains some strong language

 The Second Prize of $200 goes to Joshua Cohen for his play ‘Indeterminate’